-The Sirin Labs team originally created the Solarin, which they branded as the “world’s most secure mobile phone” costing over $14,000 so the team is no stranger to security.
+The Sirin Labs team initially created the Solarin, which they branded as the “world’s most secure mobile phone” costing over $14,000, so the team is no stranger to security.

 It has created everything on the Finney from the ground up including its own operating system and cryptocurrency called the Sirin Token.

-It was even launched through a crowdsale or Initial Coin Offering, which raised $157 million USD making it a truly blockchain-native phone.
+It was even launched through a crowdsale or Initial Coin Offering, which raised $157 million, making it a genuinely blockchain-native phone.

-The Finney is able to interact with decentralized applications and has cold wallet capabilities.
+The Finney can interact with decentralized applications and has cold wallet capabilities.